cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 ---

-I've been doing some frontend web development lately as part of my daily job.[^1] Along the way, I've reflected on how web technologies have changed and evolved over time.
+I've been doing some frontend web development lately as part of my daily job.[^1] Along the way, I've reflected on how the web technologies that we all use every day have changed and evolved over time.
-While digging into this, I realized how brilliant are some of the underlying solutions that fuelj the web.
+While digging into this topic, I realized how brilliant some the underlying solutions that fuel the web are (from a engineering perspective).
-I decided to write about them in an effort to gain a better perspective when putting them together.
+So I decided to write about all of them in a single article.
+What follows is my modest attempt to wide our perspective through a sharper understanding of how the pieces in the web puzzle match together.
-But this blog post is not about [the history of the internet](https://en.wikipedia.org/wiki/History_of_the_Internet), which has already been well documented.
+As a disclaimer, this blog post is not about [the history of the internet](https://en.wikipedia.org/wiki/History_of_the_Internet), which has already been well documented.
 Instead, I focus on the different architectures and patterns that have radically changed the way web technologies are developed.
-This includes new paradigms that have opened up possibilities for what was previously impossible.
+This includes new paradigms that have opened up possibilities for what was previously impossible, like Single Page Applications (SPAs) and AJAX.
-From those that became obsolete, like Java Applets, to those that have stood the test of time, like Static HTML, and the recent emergence of WebAssembly.
+From those that became obsolete, like Java Applets, to those that have stood the test of time, like Static HTML, and the recent emergence of WebAssembly and the still ongoing attempt to decentralize the web.
-If you are a software developer, a web developer, or just curious about how the web works internally, you're likely to find this post interesting.
+If you are a ~~nerd~~ engineer, a web developer, or just curious about how the web works internally, you're likely to find this post interesting.
-Let's dive in!
+This is gonna be a long one, so grab a coffee and let's go!

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2024/2024-01-12/infinite-park.jpg alt: "The World Wide Web, and infinite park of data continuously streamed" %}
   <figcaption class="stroke">
-    &#169; The World Wide Web, this almost infinity data streaming platform, has been transformed and evolved at unprecedented speed.
-Picture of the art piece titled "Infinite Park" exposed at <a href="https://maps.app.goo.gl/75AGyCg5QpzjQeFR8">Stockholm's Paradox Museum</a>.
+    &#169; The World Wide Web, like a seeming infinity data pumping platform, has been transformed and evolved at unprecedented speed.
+The picture corresponds to the art piece titled "Infinite Park" exposed at <a href="https://maps.app.goo.gl/75AGyCg5QpzjQeFR8">Stockholm's Paradox Museum</a>.
   </figcaption>
 </figure>

 # The World Wide Web

 The [World Wide Web (WWW)](https://en.wikipedia.org/wiki/World_Wide_Web), as we know it today, is basically a vast collection of data accessible through **the internet**.
-The internet ensures that this data is constantly transmitted over from servers to clients.
+The internet ensures that the data (i.e., `0`s and `1`s), is constantly transmitted from servers to clients and vice versa.
-Most users perceive the web through the data rendered by **web browsers**.
+Most users perceive the web through the data that is rendered by **web browsers**.
 Browsers are software applications that rely on various **web technologies** to transform the data into more established and human-friendly web pages.
-These three core layers (highlighted in bold) are responsible of keeping the web running today.
+These three core layers (highlighted above in bold) are responsible for keeping the web alive.
 This post dives deep into the last layer: web technologies.

-But before that, let's take a look at the big picture:
+But before that, let's take a look at the big picture.

 ```mermaid
 %%{init: {'theme':'base'}}%%